kstenerud/concise-encoding/ce-structure.md

 Strict equivalence concerns itself with differences that can still technically have an impact on how the document is interpreted, even if the chances are low:

-* Comments are compared, but are trimmed of leading and trailing whitespace before comparison.
+* Comments are compared, but extraneous whitespace is elided before comparison.
 Comparisons are case sensitive unless otherwise specified by the schema.
 * Keys mapping to null values are not equivalent to maps where the key is absent.
 * Arrays must be of the same type to be considered equivalent.